nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 - Registered Org: Subscriptions that relate to individuals who are registered with a specific organisation (currently only applicable for GP organisations).

 Currently the Subscription API does not support the configuration of generic subscriptions.
-Details of any generic subscriptions required should be appended to the service request required to configure the MESH mailbox to receive event messages.
-This process is outlined on the [Event Receiver Requirements](receiver_requirements.html#mesh-mailbox-configuration) page.
+Details of how to setup generic subscriptions is outlined on the [Event Receiver Requirements](receiver_requirements.html#mesh-mailbox-configuration) page.

 ## Subscription matching and message delivery ##